How to calculate restaurant food cost percentage (the right way)

 Ideal food cost formula

 To find your ideal food cost percentage, you need to divide your total food cost into your total food sales.
-In a formula, it looks like this:
+In a formula, that looks like this:

 An example of calculating ideal food cost percentage